 Yes, a thesis is one of three program options.
 Completing a thesis may be useful for those students who desire, and possess the qualifications for, future doctoral study.

 Does the MAIOP program provide opportunities to gain practical experience?

 Yes, the internship/practicum is the most popular of the three program options.
 Students are able to gain relevant and marketable skills outside the classroom.
 See also the Internship Manual and the Practicum Manual.

 Most graduate programs at UNH are scheduled on trimesters.
 The academic year consists of fall, winter and spring trimesters, starting in September and finishing in late June/early July.
 The trimester system allows full-time students to attain a master’s degree in industrial organizational psychology within five trimesters, or about one and one-half years.
 Part-time students can complete the program in two or three years.

 When are courses offered?
 Daytime?
 Evening?
 Weekends?

 The MAIOP course schedule offers maximum flexibility for all our students.
-Most courses are offered in the evenings, from 6:00 p.m. - 9:00 p.m., one evening per week (see the current trimester schedule).
+Most courses are offered in the evenings, from 6:00 p.m. - 9:00 p.m., one evening per week.
 Some elective courses are offered on an accelerated weekend format.
 Full-time students are able to work at graduate assistantships and internships during the business workweek.
 Part-time students who work full-time can complete the degree without career interruption.
 For a complete program outline of course offerings, see full-time study and part-time study.

 How many credits to complete the MAIOP program?